marlietandoc/lol_analysis/README.md

 ![sample visualization](graphics/summary.png)

 [League of Legends](https://www.leagueoflegends.com/) offers a lot of choice in terms of playstyle, which is one reason why I think the game is so much fun.
 I have also always found it interesting how players seem to naturally "fall into" liking certain roles and champions.
-I was curious if I could <strong> extract and visualize some of these player patterns in a data-driven way </strong>.
-Do certain players prefer certain kinds of champions?
+I was curious if I could <strong> extract and visualize some of these player patterns in a data-driven way. </strong> Do certain players prefer certain kinds of champions?
 Are there patterns in the types of champions that players main?
 For example, if you play Lux are you also likely to play Morgana?

 ## What I did